rahulbarhate/Face-Recognition-and-Emotion-Analysis/README.md

+3) ***Search***:

-3) ***Search*** - Used for querying over a particular video file.
-A query may consists of any or all of the possible combination from an actor name, object name and emotion name.
+- Used for querying over a particular video file.
+- A query may consists of any or all of the possible combination from an actor name, object name and emotion name.
-A query is performed on the database to retrieve all the frames whose data matches with the given search query.
-The results along with the frames and their corresponding details are displayed on a separate page as shown in the image.
+- A query is performed on the database to retrieve all the frames whose data matches with the given search query.
+- The results along with the frames and their corresponding details are displayed on a separate page as shown in the image.

+4) ***Clear***

-4) ***Clear*** - Clears the text query from the search box.
+- Clears the text query from the search box.

 ## Workflow for the processing of videos, creation of metadata, storage in the database: